Syllabus Edition

 Family influence & peers as risk factors

-• Family influences can operate through social learning or through expectancies
+• Family influences can operate through social learning or expectancies

-• Social learning is when the child observes family role models (parents or other family members) enjoying smoking and/or drinking alcohol, and so the child learns through watching the enjoyment the smoker or drinker experiences (vicarious reinforcement) that this is a positive and pleasurable thing to do
+• When the child observes family role models (parents or other family members) enjoying smoking and/or drinking alcohol, the child learns through watching the enjoyment the smoker or drinker experiences (vicarious reinforcement) that this is a positive and pleasurable thing to do

 • Social learning theory can explain how the imitation of family role models may constitute a risk factor for addiction

-• Expectancies are schemas formed from learning and experience in the family environment which allow the child to predict their parents’ reaction if the child tries these addictive substances e.g. My parents will go mad if they know I’ve been smoking
+• These are schemas formed from learning and experience in the family environment, which allow the child to predict their parents’ reaction if the child tries these addictive substances, e.g. My parents will go mad if they know I’ve been smoking

-• Expectancies explain how perception of family approval of the behaviour can be a risk factor e.g. My parents are totally cool with me smoking
+• Expectancies explain how the perception of family approval of the behaviour can be a risk factor, e.g. My parents are cool with me smoking

 • If a child believes their parents approve of an addictive behaviour by engaging in it themselves, then the child feels free to try the activity, as they do not fear disapproval